Loaded Sweet Potato Nacho Salad Bowls

 Today I get to share her sweet potato nacho salad bowls from the book!
 I love the idea of this recipe because it combines two of my favorite things: sweet potatoes and salads.
 I love my sweet potato croutons, but adding sweet potato chips (with a little cheese baked on them) to salad is on a whole new level.
 Like seriously… why didn’t I think of this?

-I used Trader Joe’s Unexpected Cheddar for the baked sweet potato chips and they were SO GOOD!
+- aged cheddar – I used Trader Joe’s Unexpected Cheddar for the baked sweet potato chips and they were SO GOOD!
 Highly recommend.

 Lindsay mentions in the recipe that the avocado la crema sauce is optional but I have to tell you… don’t skip it!
 It’s so creamy and really brings the whole salad bowl together.
 Team avocado sauce all day, every day.